Receive TEFL Training from the Language Experts

 Today, that same interest in taking the theory into the classroom continues for David.
 He is particularly interested in how improvements in grammar actually transpire.
 Do ESL students learn better by translating or by interacting?
 Should one method be consistently employed, or is eclectic approach more suitable?
 Should grammar be taught differently at a beginner, intermediate, or an advanced level?

-Sandra Mills-Fisher - 'Adapting Subject-Specific Content' & 'Structuring and Delivering Lessons'
+Sandra Mills-Fisher - 'Resources and Materials' & 'Structuring and Delivering Lessons'

 Sandra Mills-Fisher has been teaching English as a Second/Foreign Language for almost twenty years.
 She is currently an Instructional Leader with the ESL/ELD Department of the Toronto District School Board.
 In this role she is responsible for supporting teachers in deepening their understanding of best practices in program modifications, teaching methodologies, and assessment and evaluation strategies that support elementary school-aged English language learners.